 The shelter (5,093 feet) is for groups of up to 10 people and provides bunks (steel platforms, chained to the wall).
 No fires are allowed – note the fireplace is blocked with rocks.
 A broom resting against the wall reminds hikers to keep it tidy and it was.
 Since the shelter was empty, we sat on the porch looking out at the scene, amazed to have such glory to ourselves.

 After lunch we took one last look at the misty portals of Ohanapecosh Park, austere Panhandle Gap still obscured by fog.
 Ohanapecosh Park is one of the most remote areas within the park.
 Some have described it as desolate; we know better.
 If Panhandle Gap stirs your soul, you will love Ohanapecosh Park.

 Returning to Indian Bar was as good as discovering it the first time.
 On second thought, make it better.
 After a certain number of years have passed, you too, will feel that your second visit to Indian Bar is more gift than accomplishment.

-How to get here: from the Stevens Canyon Entrance of the park continue about 10 miles up the Stevens Canyon Road to (via Highway 123) to the Box Canyon parking area, elevation 2,981 feet.
+From the Stevens Canyon Entrance of the park continue about 10 miles up the Stevens Canyon Road to (via Highway 123) to the Box Canyon parking area, elevation 2,981 feet.
 The Wonderland Trail trailhead is across the road, a little east of the nature trail at Box Canyon.

 For additional information on fees, rules and regulations, current conditions, weather, reserving campsites call Mount Rainier National Park (360-569-2211) or visit their website at www.nps.gov/mora.
 The recommended map for Mount Rainier National Park is Green Trails (Mount Rainier Wonderland Map 269S).